Tukie/P4_Fullstack/README.md

 ## Task 2 Session Wishlist
 Whishlist endpoints:
-addSessionToWishlist(self, request)
+`addSessionToWishlist(self, request)`
-getSessionsInWishlist(self, request)
+`getSessionsInWishlist(self, request)`

 ## Task 3
-###1.
-Additional Query
+### Additional Query

-- getSessionsBySpeakerAndType: This query posibbles user to list all session by particular speaker and type of session
+- `getSessionsBySpeakerAndType`: This query posibbles user to list all session by particular speaker and type of session

-- getAvailableWishList: This query can list all the availabe wishlist based on the available conference seat
+- `getAvailableWishList`: This query can list all the availabe wishlist based on the available conference seat

-###2.
-Query problem: Let’s say that you don't like workshops and you don't like sessions after 7 pm
+###Query problem: Let’s say that you don't like workshops and you don't like sessions after 7 pm

 The reason is the query restrictions:
 1. An inequality filter can be applied to at most one property